 - Contact your local IT support desk if you need this access.

 How secure is the new Zoom Phone platform?

-- Provides the USC community with data and privacy protection through strong data encryption using the Advanced Encryption Standard (AES) 256.
+- Zoom Phone provides the USC community with data and privacy protection through strong data encryption using the Advanced Encryption Standard (AES) 256.

-- Supports USC’s compliance with the Family Educational Rights and Privacy Act (FERPA) and the Health Insurance Privacy and Portability Act (HIPAA).
+- This data encryption supports USC’s compliance with the Family Educational Rights and Privacy Act (FERPA) and the Health Insurance Privacy and Portability Act (HIPAA).

-- Approved to use in accordance with the FERPA and USC’s student privacy policies.
+- Zoom Phone is approved to use in accordance with the FERPA and USC’s student privacy policies.